1965 Carmel mid-air collision: Accident

-The TWA Boeing 707 and the Eastern Air Lines Constellation approached the Carmel VORTAC at the same time.
+TWA Flight 42 and Eastern Air Lines Flight 853 approached the Carmel VORTAC at the same time, with the Boeing 707 flying at 11,000 feet and the Super Constellation flying at 10,000 feet.
+Due to an optical illusion, the first officer of the Super Constellation believed it was on the same altitude as the Boeing 707.
+The Super Constellation's crew immediately began climbing to escape what they thought was an imminent collision.
+Their climb however, put them on a legitimate path to collide with the other aircraft.

 As the Constellation emerged from a cloud puff, First Officer Roger I. Holt Jr. saw the Boeing in his right side window at the 2 o'clock position.
 The aircraft appeared to be converging rapidly at the same altitude.
 Holt shouted, "Look out," placed his hands on the control wheel, and made a rapid application of up elevator simultaneously with Captain White, causing crew members and passengers to be forced down into their seats.

 TWA Flight 42

 Aboard the Boeing, the crew was preparing for arrival at JFK International, flying in clear air above an overcast sky with good visibility as they approached Carmel.
 The aircraft was being flown on autopilot with altitude-hold engaged, and the pilot, Capt.
 Thomas H. Carroll, had his left hand on the control yoke.
 On seeing an aircraft at his 10 o'clock position on what appeared to be a collision course, he immediately disengaged the autopilot, put the wheel hard over to the right, and pulled back on the yoke.
 His copilot, First Officer Leo M. Smith, also grabbed the controls and acted together with him.
 The aircraft rolled to the right and it became apparent that this maneuver would not allow the two aircraft to pass clear of each other, so Carroll and Smith attempted to reverse the wheel to the left and pushed on the yoke.
 Before the aircraft could react to the control reversal, two shocks were felt and the Boeing entered a steep dive; the Boeing's left wing had struck the tail of the Constellation and both aircraft were out of control.

 The Boeing crew recovered from the dive, declared an emergency with New York Center, and received the first of many vectors to JFK International.
 They performed a damage assessment and asked that crash and fire equipment stand by.
 The Boeing was vectored south of JFK International where it made a wide 360 degree turn to check that the landing gear was fully down and to determine how the airplane would fly at approach speeds, and made a safe landing on Runway 31L at 1640.
+The only injury was a bloody nose suffered by a flight attendant who was knocked off her feet in the collision.